B2B Buying Process: Steps, Owners & Speed

 Use Case Snapshot

-The SaaS company's IT team defines requirements with their existing CRM and marketing automation platform, while operations specifies reporting needs and the sales team outlines workflow preferences.
+The SaaS company's IT team defines requirements around their existing CRM and marketing automation platform, while operations specifies reporting needs and the sales team outlines workflow preferences.
+Getting those three groups to agree on a single list takes longer than anyone expects.

 Content That Helps